chaitanya7517/apnacollege-demo/README.md

 # apnacollege-demo
-This is repository for learning purpose
+This is repository for learning purpose.
 Authar - Chaitanya Nalawade